About Peter

 Getting Up To Date

 In 1991, I faced the new challenge of writing about a modern policeman.
 Peter Diamond, in The Last Detective, took to the bookstands and had a gratifying reception, winning the Anthony Award for best mystery of the year in America.
-Diamond has gone on to eight other books and a clutch of awards on both sides of the Ocean.
-More recently Henrietta “Hen” Mallin has been featured, first in a cameo role in The House Sitter, and then centre stage in The Circle.
-She stars in the next book, due for publication in the spring of 2008.
+Diamond has gone on to more than twenty other novels and a clutch of awards on both sides of the Ocean.
+More recently Henrietta “Hen” Mallin has been featured, first in a cameo role in The House Sitter, and then centre stage in The Circle and The Headhunters.

 As Vice-Chairman to Catherine Aird, I was asked to fill the breach.
 I said I’d do it on one condition: that she didn’t add to my stress by seating me next to HRH (that honour went to Catherine herself and James Melville).
 I spent a nervous night concocting a speech from the comical letters I’d collected.
 I got by.
 As Robert Barnard put it, “Peter, as we all know, gets the best postbag since the late Gerard (”There is a French widow in every bedroom”) Hoffnung.”